ohmcodes/WindowsGSM.Sunkenland/README.md

 # Creating a World:
 1. Before running the dedicated server, ensure you have a valid, previously created world save file.
-You can generate one using the Sunkenland game client and then transfer it to your dedicated server machine. **If you run the GameClient on the same machine, skipp to 4.**
+You can generate one using the Sunkenland game client and then transfer it to your dedicated server machine. **If you run the GameClient on the same machine, skipp the rest and add the guid to WindowsGSM**
 2. For Windows users, locate your save files in the following directory (replace 'Your_User_Name' with your system account name):(just enter this in a Explorer Window)
 %AppData%\..\LocalLow\Vector3 Studio\Sunkenland\Worlds